rjmccall/swift-evolution/visions/accessors.md

 }
 ```

+Note the scope of the access to `self` here.
+The value yielded by `self.span`'s `read` accessor is `~Escapable` and scope-restricted to the yield, so the coroutine cannot be resumed until all uses of `s` are done.
+One way this could work is to tie it to the scope of `s`, so that the coroutine would be finished as part of leaving that scope (which in this case is always done by returning from the function).
+The exact language rule here will be designed and reviewed as part of the lifetime dependency feature.

-`self.span` yields a borrowed value, so the assignment to `s` actually requires the yielded span to be copied.
-This is fine because `Span` is a `Copyable` type, so this code should work.
+`self.span` yields a borrowed value, but assignment to a mutable variable generally requires an owned value, so the yielded span has to be copied as part of the assignment.
+This is fine because `Span` is a `Copyable` type.

 However, a superficially similar mutating algorithm using `MutableSpan` would not compile.
 First, `MutableSpan` is not a `Copyable` type.
-But even more importantly, all of the mutation operations on `MutableSpan` require exclusive access to the span, which the algorithm fundamentally never receives because it gets a borrowed span.
+But even more importantly, all of the mutation operations on `MutableSpan` require exclusive access to the span, which the algorithm fundamentally never receives because it gets a borrowed span from the `read` accessor.

 To allow this, Swift would need a copying read accessor that was implemented with a coroutine.
 This is the counterexample to the logic laid out above in the section on the six fundamental accessors, and it makes perfect sense: the accessor is yielding an independent value that can only be used within the scope of the yield, a restriction that can be safely enforced because of the non-`Escapable` nature of the type.